On the semicontinuity problem of fibers and global $F$-regularity: Local properties on fibers and some consequences

 \section{Local properties on fibers and some consequences}

 Let $R$ be a reduced Noetherian ring such that the normalization map $R \to \overline{R}$ is finite (such a ring is called a \textit{Mori ring}).
 For example, this property is satisfied by excellent rings, which naturally appear in many applications.
-For the proof of the theorem, after reducing the proof to a simple case by a standard technique, then we resort to topological arguments.
+We will see that it is essential to reduce the proof of the main theorem to a simple case by a standard technique, then we resort to topological arguments.
 First of all, we need the following lemma.

 \begin{lemma} Assume that $(R,\fm)$ is a Noetherian local domain with $\dim R \ge 2$.
 Then for any $f \in R$, the localization $R[f^{-1}]$ is not a field. \end{lemma}